mhigbee21/Igniter.js/README.md

 # Igniter.js

 Igniter.js gives you the power to get thing done in a very small package...
-Just include the file and you're ready to start coding...
+Just include the js file and you're ready to start coding...
 Igniter.js uses jquery like syntax.

  ```
 <script src="..js/igniter.js"></script>